-The Acoustic Onion began life as The Glass Onion Band.
-The Glass Onion was an all-electric outfit with founder Tom Arbisi at the helm for several years.
-But then in 2013, Tom and Tim Garrett met through a CraigsList ad and started playing as The Acoustic Onion on Thursday nights at Tru-Luv’s Restaurant on Sophia Street in Fredericksburg, Virginia.
-After a couple years, Dave Guzman joined on bass and vocals, which gave the band three-part harmonies along with some bottom end.
-Shortly thereafter, Tom Ansink showed up with a drum kit, rounding out the band’s first iteration with some groove and finesse.
+The Acoustic Onion began life as The Glass Onion Band, an all-electric outfit founded by guitarist/bassist and lead vocalist Tom Arbisi.
+When that splintered in 2013, Tom found guitarist Tim Garrett through a CraigsList ad, and the two started playing as The Acoustic Onion on Thursday nights at Tru-Luv’s restaurant on Sophia Street in Fredericksburg, Virginia.
+Dave Guzman gradually joined on bass and vocals, which held the band together with three-part harmonies and some bottom end, and shortly after that drummer Tom Ansink showed up with a cocktail kit, rounding out the Acoustic Onion’s original iteration.

-The Acoustic Onion Band went on to immediate renown in the area, picking up a heavy gig schedule, multiple residencies at prestigious venues, and awards that included Finalist status in the Free Lance-Star’s 2017 Reader’s Choice Awards for Best Band.
+The foursome landed multiple residencies at prestigious area venues and garnered awards that included Finalist status in the Free Lance-Star’s 2017 Reader’s Choice Awards for Best Band.

-Inspired by early rock legends of the 1960s and 1970s, the Acoustic Onion plays music we all grew up with and love.
+Inspired by sounds of the 1960s and 1970s, the Acoustic Onion plays music we all grew up with and love.
 We’ll have you singing along, remembering great times from the past.